Closed Secret 2018

 CIRCULUS (Latin) – circle, circuit, orbit, round, ring

-The group of sculptures created on the central square of the Meilahti hospital consists of five spheres with fine combinations of patterns, with the diametre of 4.2m, and the accompanying benches which together form a coherent whole.
+The group of sculptures created on the central square of the Meilahti hospital in Helsinki, Finland, consists of five spheres with fine combinations of patterns, with the diametre of 4.2m, and the accompanying benches which together form a coherent whole.

 The five sphere have each a unique design.
 Even though they originate from only two different patterns, by combining these patters five unique designs have been accomplished.
 Two spheres have one layer, and three are two-layered.
 Therefore, some spheres are thinner, others thicker.
 The pattern varies also within one sphere.